 Uterine fibroids are very common non-cancerous (benign) growths that develop in the muscular wall of the uterus.
-Although hysterectomy, performed by a gynecologist, is the most common treatment for symptomatic uterine fibroids, most women are candidates for the uterine fibroid embolization (UFE), a widely available non-surgical option.
-UFE, also known as uterine artery embolization, blocks the blood flow to the fibroid tumor, killing it and causing symptoms to subside
+Although hysterectomy, performed by a gynecologist, is the most common treatment for symptomatic uterine fibroids, most women actually don’t need hysterectomy.
+Non Sugical treatment uterine fibroid embolization (UFE) is now the best treatment option performed by Interventional radiologists.
+UFE, also known as uterine artery embolization, blocks the blood flow to the fibroid tumor, causing its degenration and causing symptoms to subside

 Interventional radiologist treats uterine fibroids nonsurgically with Uterine Fibroid Embolization

 Adenomyosis is a disease which involves the uterus and it has long been an underdiagnosed condition of the uterus.
 Severe pain and excessive bleading are the common symptoms.
 About 30% of uterine fibroids are associated with Adenomyosis (bulky / enlargement of uterus).
 Adenomyosis is the presence of uterine lining tissue (endometrium) deep within the myometrium (muscular wall) of the uterus causing enlargement of the uterus.

 The ultrasound imaging often fails to distinguish the two conditions.
 Diagnosis of these conditions is done by ultrasonography and modern imaging techniques like MRI.

 In India most of the patients still depend on their family doctors & consulting gynecologist for their complete medical information.
 And many women unfortunately have to undergo hysterectomy (surgical removal of uterus) thinking that no other treatment is available for their uterine problem even if they are young without knowing the complications of these major surgeries.
 While in USA & Europe, people now go through internet for getting best information & hence can chose the best possible treatment options.